Driving in Europe: Top Tips for Happy & Safe Travel

 In this post, I share my tips for driving safely and enjoyably in Europe.
 After reading the post, you may decide not drive, but on the other hand, it may put your mind at ease.
 We always drive in Europe and highly recommend it (with a few caveats!).

-I speak from experience.
-My husband Gregg and I have taken 16 car trips in Europe—most of them involving a lot of driving.
-On our most recent trip, we logged over 6,000 kilometers on our drive from Amsterdam through France down to Rome and back up to Milan.
+Over the years, my husband Gregg and I have taken at least 20 car trips in Europe—most of them involving a lot of driving.
+On our most recent trip, we logged over 6,000 kilometers on our drive from Amsterdam through France down to Rome and back up to Lyon.
 Over the past 25 years, we’ve learned a few things.

 To Drive or Not To Drive in Europe